buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_4_Sell_Domains_As_NFTs.md

 ![https://i.imgur.com/nLCRCKl.png](https://i.imgur.com/nLCRCKl.png)

-**LETS GO**.
+**LET'S GO**.
 With just this simple contract code, we were essentially able to get the main actions of our ENS ready to go !!
 Take a moment to appreciate the hype here - it’s incredible 🥲.

 It doesn’t stop here though - we are about to make this domain 10x cooler with some NFTs 👀.